mmertama/FigmaQML/README.md

 * **Tokens**
   * Set your user [account token ](https://www.figma.com/developers/api#access-tokens) and project token.
-  * To get project token open your Figma Document on the browser and see the URL.
-The project token is as highlighted: https://www.figma.com/file/bPWNMoKnXkXgf71S9cFX7G/…
+  * To get project token open your Figma Document on the browser and see the URL: The token after file.
+  * For example: if the URL is "https://www.figma.com/file/bPWNMoKnXkXgf71S9cFX7G/…", the requested token is "bPWNMoKnXkXgf71S9cFX7G"  (without quotes)
 * **Export all QMLs**
     * Generates QML code and related images into the given directory.
 * **Edit Imports...** edit a QML "imports" statement.